rohanbhatia/School-R-Work/README.md

 sta248_pqset1.r - An R script answering the questions assigned in Practice Question Set 1 for this course<br />
 sta248_pqset2.r - An R script answering the questions assigned in Practice Question Set 2 for this course<br />
 sta248_pqset3.r - An R script answering the questions assigned in Practice Question Set 3 for this course<br />
+sta248_pqset3.r - An R script answering the questions assigned in Practice Question Set 4 for this course<br />